-- 1993 Dr. Jacqueline Weis Liebergott, Emerson's 11th President, is inaugurated as the College's first female president. - 1995 The Little Building, the home to 750 resident students, opens. - The College adopts a three-school model to house its academic programs.
+- 1993 Dr. Jacqueline Weis Liebergott, Emerson's 11th President, is inaugurated as the College's first female president. - 1995 The Little Building, the home to 750 resident students, opens. - 1997 The College adopts a three-school model to house its academic programs.
 The men's varsity basketball team captures the College's first intercollegiate league championship. - 1998 180 Tremont Street, formerly the Edison Building, is re-named the Ansin Building. - 1998 120 Boylston Street (The Walker Building) is purchased. - 1999 The Library relocates to 120 Boylston Street.
 The Emerson Channel begins broadcasting over the College video distribution system. - 2001 The College adopts a two-school model for its academic programs. - 2003 Cutler Majestic Theatre renovations are complete.
 The Tufte Performance and Production Center opens. - 2005 Rotch Field re-opens after Emerson College works with City of Boston to clean up and refurbish the grounds.
-College announces plans for the Paramount Center on Washington Street - 2006 Piano Row Residence Hall, the College's first LEED-certified building, opens at 150 Boylston Street and includes the Max Mutchnick Campus Center and the Bobbi Brown and Steven Plofker Gym. - The Lion's softball team is the first team at Emerson College ever to play in a national championship. - 2008 Emerson announces plan to build a permanent center in Hollywood for its 20-year-old Los Angeles Program.
-For the first time, Emerson College competes in an international world championship event, Quidditch. - The Colonial Building Residence Hall opens and becomes the "greenest" building on campus.
-Men's volleyball is added as the College's 15th intercollegiate varsity sport. - The Paramount Center opens at 555 Washington Street, which includes a renovated art deco 596-seat main theater, the 125-seat Jackie Liebergott Black Box Theatre, a soundstage, the 170-seat Bright Family Screening Room, a scene shop, rehearsal studios, classrooms, practice rooms, and a residence hall. - 2011 Dr. Lee Pelton, Emerson's 12th President, assumes stewardship of the College. - 2012 Emerson College breaks grounds for the new Los Angeles Center that will house approximately 200 students and provide a permanent academic center in L.A.
+College announces plans for the Paramount Center on Washington Street. - 2006 Piano Row Residence Hall, the College's first LEED-certified building, opens at 150 Boylston Street and includes the Max Mutchnick Campus Center and the Bobbi Brown and Steven Plofker Gym. - 2007 The Lions' softball team is the first team at Emerson College ever to play in a national championship. - 2008 Emerson announces plan to build a permanent center in Hollywood for its 20-year-old Los Angeles Program.
+For the first time, Emerson College competes in an international world championship event, Quidditch. - 2009 The Colonial Building Residence Hall opens and becomes the "greenest" building on campus.
+Men's volleyball is added as the College's 15th intercollegiate varsity sport. - 2010 The Paramount Center opens at 555 Washington Street, which includes a renovated art deco 596-seat main theater, the 125-seat Jackie Liebergott Black Box Theatre, a soundstage, the 170-seat Bright Family Screening Room, a scene shop, rehearsal studios, classrooms, practice rooms, and a residence hall. - 2011 Dr. M. Lee Pelton assumes stewardship of the College. - 2012 Dr. Pelton is inaugurated as Emerson's 12th president.
+Emerson College breaks ground for the new Los Angeles Center that will house approximately 200 students and provide a permanent academic center in LA. - 2013 Emerson Athletics joins the New England Women's and Men's Athletic Conference